-If you need help during the transition process of getting acquainted with your roommate, Residential Life Staff is available to provide assistance in improving roommate relationships.
+If you need help during the transition process of getting acquainted with your roommate, Residence Life Staff is available to provide assistance in improving roommate relationships.
 If all else fails, room moves can be made during specific times of the semester as vacant rooms become available.

 This varies depending on the type of room you select.
 You can also view our room rates for the academic year.

 You are given several payment options.
 You can pay annually, by semester or monthly.